NEW YORK STATE DEPARTMENT OF HEALTH

 73 Asbestos Safety Training Program Requirements - Amend the regulations to incorporate changes made by the New York State Department of Labor to 12 NYCRR Part 56 as well as changes that have occurred in the industry that should be reflected in the training programs.

 74 Approval of Realty Subdivisions - Amend the regulation to update and clarify requirements for plan submittals and approvals of realty subdivisions.

 80 Controlled Substances - Amend the regulations related to the Prescription Monitoring Program (PMP) Registry for collecting, monitoring and reporting data concerning the prescribing and dispensing of controlled substances.
-Amended regulations also will supplement recently adopted regulations that reflect statutory changes requiring the use of electronic prescribing for all prescriptions with limited exceptions; will relate to the treatment of narcotic addiction and associated requirements to allow for the ability to treat a greater number of patients by authorized physicians in conformance with federal regulations; will update reporting requirements for Methadone Maintenance Treatment Programs to conform to changes made to Public Health Law section 3352; will relate to the storage, surrender and disposal of controlled substances; will outline the training requirements associated with certification of Euthanasia technicians (for animals) as required by section 374(3)(b) of the Agriculture and Markets Law; will allow for interstate sharing of PMP information; and will update exceptions, reclassification and exemptions of scheduled controlled substances.
+Amended regulations also will supplement recently adopted regulations that reflect statutory changes requiring the use of electronic prescribing for all prescriptions with limited exceptions; will relate to the treatment of narcotic addiction and associated requirements to allow for the ability to treat a greater number of patients by authorized physicians in conformance with federal regulations; will update reporting requirements for Methadone Maintenance Treatment Programs to conform to changes made to Public Health Law section 3352; will relate to the storage, surrender and disposal of controlled substances; will outline the training requirements associated with certification of Euthanasia technicians (for animals) as required by section 374(3)(b) of the Agriculture and Markets Law; will allow for interstate sharing of PMP information; will amend regulations related to the disposal of medications and will update exceptions, reclassification and exemptions of scheduled controlled substances.

 83-2 Certificate of Public Advantage – Amend the regulations to revise provisions related to issuance of a Certificate of Public Advantage.